 You do not realize how much you will forget.

-I returned from nine months around the world with a giant grin and a million hugs for loved ones… and then proceeded to not be able to find a thing.
+I returned from nine months of solo female travel around the world with a giant grin and a million hugs for loved ones… and then proceeded to not be able to find a thing.

 When you are getting ready to leave the country, you assume you will be able to find your favorite shoes multiple months and a head full of Asia, Africa, and Europe later.
 Trust me: you will not be able to.